IHE/RAD.IRA/input/pagecontent/rad-x8.md

 ##### 2:3.X8.4.2.2 Message Semantics

-The Manager shall prepare the response according to [Get Current Context Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-response).
+This message is a [Get Current Context Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-response).
+The Requester is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

-The Manager shall support content sharing and include all current content in the response.
+The Manager shall support content sharing and include all contents associated to current context in the response.

 ##### 2:3.X8.4.2.3 Expected Actions

-The Requester shall process the context `report`, `patient` and `study` as if it receives the `DiagnosticReport-open` event in Initiate Report Context [RAD-X3](rad-x3.html) transaction.
+The Requester shall process the context as if it receives the `[FHIRresource]-open` event.

-The Requester shall process the resources in the `content` bundle as if it receives the `DiagnosticReport-update` event in Update Report Content [RAD-X5](rad-x5.html) transaction.
+The Requester shall process the resources in the `content` bundle as if it receives the `[FHIRresource]-update` event.

-If `context.type` is empty and `context` is an empty array, then the Requester has no further action.

 If the Requester failed to process the query response from the Manager, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html)